-All our guest rooms are spacious and uncluttered with a hint of vintage chic.
-All have french doors leading out onto the verandah, or garden terrace.
-The generous, modern ensuite bathrooms all have clawfoot baths, huge walk-in showers, heated towel rails or underfloor heating.
+Guest Rooms are light and airy with a hint of vintage style.
+All rooms have french doors leading onto the verandah or garden terrace.
+All ensuite bathrooms are modern with clawfoot baths, showers, heated towel rails or underfloor heating.

-We have both stayed in numerous hotels, guesthouses and B&Bs around the world, so we’ve tried to think of every last detail to make our bed and breakfast the kind of place we’d like to stay with no lace doilies or knitted toilet-roll holders…
+We have travelled a lot and stayed in many hotels, guesthouses and B&Bs around the world, so we’ve tried to think of every detail to make our bed and breakfast the perfect place to stay.

-We have two cats and a friendly chocolate labrador.
-They are not allowed into the guest rooms, but if you (or anyone in your party) have a serious allergy, it might be better to stay in another B&B…
+We have a dog and a cat.
+They are not allowed into the guest rooms, but if you (or anyone in your group) has a serious allergy, it might be better to stay in another B&B…

-We try to be eco-conscious so we use solar hot water and no harsh chemicals in our cleaning and washing products.
-We line-dry and recycle as much as possible.
+We are eco-conscious so we use solar hot water and environmentally friendly cleaning and washing products.
+We line-dry (sun) and recycle as much as possible.

-Please note that although we are close to the bay (50 metres away), we are not on the waterfront.
+Please note that we are close to the bay (50 metres) and a 5-minute walk to the first of Huskisson’s Jervis Bay beaches, but we are not on the beachfront or waterfront.

-With a background in documentary film-making, photography and writing, Kate and Steve chose Jervis Bay as their home because of its unique unspoiled beauty.
-Having travelled extensively all over the world they fell in love with Huskisson and in 2003 bought the historic Huskisson Bed and Breakfast to restore, renovate and create their own version of a perfect place to stay.
+With a background in media, we chose Jervis Bay as our home because of its unique unspoilt beauty and in 2003 bought the historic Huskisson Bed and Breakfast, Jervis Bay to renovate and create our own version of the perfect place to stay.